Bridge2Bitcoin/Bridge2Bitcoin/README.md

 Give them a few 'Bitcoin Accepted Here' stickers and tell them about the merchant benefits listed below in the final section.

+Add them to the BTCMap and ask Simon or James to add them to the 'Where To Spend' map at BitcoinEvents.UK.

+See The Ultimate Option 1 setup for some additional steps.

 ### Option 2 - LNbits/LNPoS

 Suitable for